Serkan-devel/AltTech/README.md

 ## Installation

-The API wrappers from the directory api_wrappers can each be installed with the ``install.sh`` script from each top level.
+The API wrappers from the directory ``api_wrappers`` can each be installed with the ``install.sh`` script from each top level.
+Afterwards, one should be able to import each module from Python like a regular module.

 ## Usage Example

 ```
+from mindsapi import mindsapi

 api = mindsapi.MindsAPI('username', 'password')
 api.login()
 api.post_custom(message='Test!')